hmchen47/DataScience/ML/MLNN-Hinton/02-Perceprtons.md

 + Why devastating for Preceptrons
   + The whole point of pattern recognition is to recognize patterns despite transformations like translations.
   + Minsky & Papert, "Group Invariance Theorem"
-    + the part of a Perceptron that leas cannot learn to do this if the transformations from the group
+    + the part of a Perceptron that learns CANNOT learn to do this if the transformations form the group
+    + the exaggerated claim: perceptrons could learn anything
+    + careful chosen features to make it easy for the last stage to learn the classification
-    + translations with wrap-around from a group
+    + translations with wrap-around form a group -> impossible to discriminate
   + a Perceptron to use multiple feature units to recognize transformations of informative sub-patterns
+    + required separate feature units for each position of those informative sub-patterns
     + the tricky part of pattern recognition must be solved by the hand-coded feature detectors, not the learning procedure

 + Learning with hidden units
   + Networks without hidden units
     + very limited in the input-output mappings they can learn to model
     + more layers of linear units still linear
-    + fixed output non-linearities not enough
+    + fixed output non-linearity not enough to represent the non-linearity characteristics of problem
-  + Using multiple layers of adaptive, non-linear hidden units
+  + Solution: using multiple layers of adaptive, non-linear hidden units
     + how to train such nets?
-    + required an efficient way of adapting all the weights, not just the last layer
+    + required an efficient way of adapting __all__ the weights, not just the last layer
     + learning the weights going into hidden units equivalent to learning features
     + difficulty: no obvious solution what the hidden units should do